 Single Family (Detached Dwelling).
 A one-family dwelling that is not attached to any other dwelling by any other means.
-In the Lakes District Master Planned Community Area established herein this definition is broken down further into Estate Residential, Large-Lot, Standard-Lot, Small-Lot, and Bungalow single family housing types shown in Figure 15-3, which are all considered individual housing types.
+In the Lakes District this definition is broken down further into Estate Residential, Large-Lot, Standard-Lot, Small-Lot, and Bungalow single family housing types shown in Figure 15-3, which are all considered individual housing types.